-Cooking for an intimate group this Thanksgiving?
-This turkey breast sheet pan dinner may be non traditional but it’s easy to make and a total crowd pleaser!
+Are you cooking for an intimate group this Thanksgiving?
+Take it easy this year with a delicious oven-roasted turkey breast with vegetables.
+This one-pan dinner may be a little less traditional, but it’s simple to prepare and a total crowd pleaser!

-For the second year in a row, I’m hosting Thanksgiving.
-Mostly due to the fact that we have a newborn baby and don’t want to travel several hours away to my husband’s family.
-Instead, they’ll all be coming here.
-I say all, but it’s just his parents and then his sister, her husband and 2 kids.
-So it’s not a huge crowd as Thanksgiving dinners go.
+For the second year in a row, I’m hosting Thanksgiving, mostly because we have a newborn baby and don’t want to travel several hours away to my husband’s family.
+Instead, they’ll all be coming here to enjoy the holiday meal with us.
+I say all, but it’s just his parents, his sister, her husband, and two kids.
+So, it’s a small crowd for a holiday dinner.

-And while a whole turkey may be the traditional route, for the past few years we have opted for a slightly non-traditional Thanksgiving dinner by cooking a turkey breast instead.
-We always cut the turkey before bringing it to table anyway (and no one ate the dark meat!) so the big bird was a bit of a waste.
+While a whole roasted turkey may be the traditional route for Thanksgiving, for the past few years, we have opted for a simpler Thanksgiving dinner by cooking a turkey breast instead.
+Not only is this oven-roasted turkey breast with vegetables simple, but everyone loves the flavor.
+Besides, we always sliced the turkey before bringing it to the holiday table anyway (and no one ate the dark meat), so cooking a big bird was a bit of a waste.

 - 15 Minute Homemade Cranberry Sauce